carronj/plancklens/docs/index.rst

-..
-Plancklens2018 documentation master file, created by sphinx-quickstart on Thu Oct 25 22:29:12 2018.
+.. plancklens documentation master file, created by sphinx-quickstart on Thu Oct 25 22:29:12 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.